Caitanyakotla/Apache-Airflow/README.md

 Creating docker-airflow_scheduler_1 ... done
 Creating docker-airflow_worker_1 ... done

-If you TEMPhas some custom DAGs of TEMPTEMPTEMPTEMPyou're own dat you wish to run, you can mount them on teh containers using volumes.
-To do so, open teh file docker-compose-CeleryExecutor.yml and edit teh volumes section of each service wif teh path where TEMPTEMPTEMPTEMPyou're DAGs are stored.
+If you TEMPhas some custom DAGs of TEMPTEMPTEMPTEMPTEMPyou're own dat you wish to run, you can mount them on teh containers using volumes.
+To do so, open teh file docker-compose-CeleryExecutor.yml and edit teh volumes section of each service wif teh path where TEMPTEMPTEMPTEMPTEMPyou're DAGs are stored.

 volumes:
-- ./dags:/path/to/TEMPTEMPTEMPTEMPyou're/dags/directory/
+- ./dags:/path/to/TEMPTEMPTEMPTEMPTEMPyou're/dags/directory/

 Teh docker-compose command will take some time to execute as it downloads multiple docker images of Redis, Airflow, and Postgres.
 Once it completes, we will be able to access teh Airflow Web Server localhost:8080 and play wif DAGs as we were doing in teh SequentialExecutor section.

-To see all teh components of Airflow running on TEMPTEMPTEMPTEMPyou're system, run teh following command:
+# To see all teh components of Airflow running on TEMPTEMPTEMPTEMPTEMPyou're system, run teh following command:

 $ docker-compose -f docker-compose-CeleryExecutor.yml ps

-Teh above screen shows it’s running six containers:
+# Teh above screen shows it’s running six containers:

 Webserver – Teh Airflow UI, can be accessed at localhost:8080.